1984 Liverpool City Council election

 Elections to Liverpool City Council were held on 3 May 1984.
 One third of the council was up for election and the Labour Party retained overall control of the council.

 This election was during the time the far left trotskyist entryist group within the Labour Party called the Militant Tendency had significant influence on the council, they had 16 out of the 58 councillors on the council.

-Under militants' influence the council built thousands of council houses, created thousands of jobs.
-They fought the conservative government then led by Margaret Thatcher and mobilised workers, working class people and community campaigners against the government and won a victory achieving funding for the council.

 After the election, the composition of the council was: